-HR Interview Questions with Answers
+HR Interview Questions With Answers

 Ans: The most often asked question in interviews.
 You need to have a short statement prepared in your mind.
 Be careful that it does not sound rehearsed.
 Limit it to work-related items unless instructed otherwise.
 Talk about things you have done and the jobs you have held that relate to the position you are interviewing.
 Start with the item farthest back and work up to the present.

 Ans: Stay positive regardless of the circumstances.
-Never refer to a major problem with management and never speak ill of supervisors, co-workers or the organisation.
+Never refer to a major problem with management and never speak ill of supervisors, co-workers or the organization.
 If you do, you will be the one looking bad.
 Keep smiling and talk about leaving for a positive reason such as an opportunity, a chance to do something special or other forward-looking reasons.